 Time settings are independent for each cue in the cue list.
 The display shows which cue you are working with.
-You can select which cue is active using Wheel A or by pressing Select Cue Number softkey in the Edit Times menu for the cue list.
+You can select which cue is active using Wheel A or softkey A of the Cue Times menu.

 See the diagram below for more information about overlaps and fade times.

-- Press Edit Times at the root menu then the Select button of the Cue List.
+Press Softkey A Edit Times at the root menu then the Swop button of the Cue List.

 - Setting times

-- The fade out time of the cue is set by default to be the same as the fade in time.
+The fade out time of the cue is set by default to be the same as the fade in time.
 You can change the fade out time by pressing Fade Out, then type the time in seconds and press Enter.
 To set equal to Fade In time, delete the time and leave the box blank.
-The fade out time starts when the next cue fires, so if you set the time to 1 second, the outgoing cue would start a 1 second fade out as the new cue begins its fade in.

 Cues in cue lists may be linked together, allowing you to build up complex self-timed sequences.
 The link options are set using the softkeys and are: